Dance

 2. Rehearsals (quiet warm-up only in dressing rooms – no music).

-3. During dance festival, an entry in duets, large or small groups that no longer fits into the category entered may, at the discretion of the Dance Committee Chairs:
+3. During the dance festival, an entry in duets, trios, quartets, small, medium, or large groups that no longer fits into the category entered may, at the discretion of the Dance Committee Chairs:

-1. move to category/class they now fit into as long as that category/class has not performed.
+1. move to the category/class they now fit into, as long as that category/class has not performed.

 2. may dance in the original category/class for adjudication only.

-4. For solo classes with over 15 dance entries:
+4. For solo classes with more than 8 dance entries:

-2. each class will be adjudicated and awarded as separate classes.
+2. Each class will be adjudicated and awarded as a separate class.

 5. The auditorium will open 1/2 hour before the start of each session and close immediately following each session.

-6. Dancer check-in: dancers must be checked in, and numbers for groups must be confirmed no later than 30 minutes before going on stage to compete (groups, duets and solos).
+6. Dancer check-in: Dancers must be checked in, and numbers for groups (including duets and solos) must be confirmed no later than 30 minutes before the start of the session to compete.
 Should substitutions for dancers be required, the Section Chair must be notified before dancers enter the stage to compete.

 7. During the dates of the Mid Island Performing Arts Festival, rehearsals in the areas rented by the festival committee are not permitted.
 Warm-up WITHOUT AUDIBLE MUSIC is permitted in Lounge C.